Sallehuddin Damit: DPMM

+Majra United

+Sallehuddin joined Brunei Super League team Majra United FC in the 2014 season.
+With the club struggling near the bottom at the halfway point of the season, Majra United withdrew from the league after captain Faizal Mohammad was given a five year ban for punching the referee in an abandoned fixture against MS ABDB on May 13 with the club also given a $500 fine, which club officials deemed unfair.

 Kota Ranger

-After a year without league football, Sallehuddin lined up one last time alongside Norsillmy Taha at Kota Ranger FC in the 2015 Brunei Premier League.
+Sallehuddin dropped a division and lined up one last time alongside Norsillmy Taha at Kota Ranger FC in the 2015 Brunei Premier League.
 He helped his team go top of the table and win promotion to the 2016 Brunei Super League.

 Kasuka

-Since 2017, Sallehuddin works as a coach for Kasuka FC, while also registered as a player despite well being in his forties.
-(He had said that he plans to retire from football only after the age of 45.)

-On 12 April 2019, Sallehuddin scored on the 44th minute against Najip FC in an 8–1 victory at the 2018–19 Brunei Super League.
-This makes him the oldest scorer in the history of the Brunei leagues, at the age of 45 years, 5 months and 7 days.
+Sallehuddin joined Kasuka at the beginning of the 2017–18 Brunei Super League season, initially as a coach.
+On 12 April 2019, Sallehuddin scored on the 44th minute against Najip FC in an 8–1 victory at the 2018–19 Brunei Super League, making him the oldest scorer in the history of the Brunei leagues at the age of 45 years, 5 months and 7 days.
+He then transitioned into a full-time backroom staff and remained with Kasuka until 2023.

 International career

-Sallehuddin played three games for the national team at the 20th SEA Games held in Brunei, scoring the third goal in the first game against Cambodia in a 3-3 draw.
+Sallehuddin played three games for the national team at the 20th SEA Games held in Brunei, scoring the third goal in the first game against Cambodia in a 3–3 draw.
 His next two international tournaments were the 2000 AFC Asian Cup qualifying and the 2002 World Cup qualifying, both were disastrous campaigns where Brunei scored no goals and conceded 39.

 Sallehuddin went with a team composed largely of QAF FC players for the 2006 AFC Challenge Cup held in Bangladesh, Brunei failed to advance from the group stage courtesy of goal difference.
 His final appearances for the national team were at the 2008 AFF Suzuki Cup qualifying held in Cambodia where he scored a penalty in the 76th minute against Timor-Leste in their only win from 4 games.